Venice in 3 Days: tips, what to see, and much more

 Visit St. Mark's Basilica

-Have lunch near Rialto Bridge
+Lunch near the Rialto Bridge

 Visit the Rialto Market

-In the next few days you will have time to stop at this emblematic place but now you will cross it to take advantage of the afternoon to do the first shopping of your trip in Venice at the Rialto Market.
-Here you can find authentic Venetian masks, as well as all kinds of typical souvenirs.
+In the next few days you will have time to stop at this emblematic place, but now you will cross it to take advantage of the afternoon to do the first shopping of your trip in Venice at the Rialto Market.

-Dine near the Grand Canal
+Dinner near the Grand Canal

 Day 2: Discover the most artistic Venice